-Prerequisite: Princ of Ag, Food & Nat Resources This course is offered in the fall semester only.
+Prerequisite: Princ of Ag, Food & Nat Resources

+This course is offered in the fall semester only and is bundled with Equine Science in the spring semester.

 In Small Animal Management, students will acquire knowledge and skills related to small animals and the small animal management industry.
 Small Animal Management may address topics related to small mammals such as dogs and cats, amphibians, reptiles, and birds.
 To prepare for careers in the field of animal science, students must enhance academic knowledge and skills, acquire knowledge and skills related to animal systems, and develop knowledge and skills regarding career opportunities, entry requirements, and industry expectations.